GregBomb/Vulkanism/README.md

 # Vulkanism
 Just a smol Project mostly as a Joke.

-## These sides are currently online:
+## These sites are currently online:
 ### <a href="https://www.vulkanism.org/hakam.html">Hakam</a>
 Just a general description of the culture.
 ### <a href="https://www.vulkanism.org/woerterbuch.html">Wörterbuch</a>